Scott Spencer (footballer): Hyde

 He signed for Hyde on 12 August 2011.
 He made his debut just a day later in a 2–1 win over Worcester City, winning a penalty and scoring it himself.
 Spencer scored all four of Hyde's goals in a 4–0 victory away at Corby Town on 20 August.
 He carried on his good start for Hyde by scoring again when Hyde played Hinckley United in late August 2011.
 His seven goals in just four games earned him his first call-up to the England C team, which was announced on 23 August.

 After going nine games without a goal, he scored on his return from injury in a 4–1 win over Eastwood Town in December 2011.
 He scored again the following game, in a 2–1 defeat to Boston United, before he scored his second four-goal haul of the season, scoring all four in a 4–2 win over Vauxhall Motors.
 On 30 December 2011, he signed a contract with the club, before assisting Hyde's first goal, and scoring their second and his 20th of the season as Hyde came out 3–1 winners at Stalybridge on New Year's Day.
 He finished the 2011–12 season having played 37 games in all competitions scoring 32 goals, helping Hyde to the Conference North league title.

 He started the 2012–13 Conference National season with two goals in the opening game, netting twice in a 2–2 draw with Braintree Town.
 He finished the season with ten goals in 35 games in all competitions.
 He scored his first brace of the 2013–14 season in October in a 4–3 away defeat to Dartford.
 After 31 games scoring eight times in the season, he was sent out on loan to league rivals Halifax Town on 27 March 2014.

 Stockport County

 On 1 July 2014, he joined Stockport County.

 Hyde United

 In February 2016, Spencer was handed a three-month suspension by The Football Association, of which two-months where suspended until 1 October 2017, for failing to immediately report an "approach by a third party related to seeking to influence the outcome or conduct of a match or competition".
-The FA also stated, "It is important to note that the three players were not involved in any attempt to fix matches and did not accept monies or gifts".
+The FA also stated, "the three players were not involved in any attempt to fix matches and did not accept monies or gifts".